Request Routing

 Changed in version 0.10.

-The new rule syntax was introduce in Bottle 0.10 to simplify some common use cases, but the old syntax still works and you can find lot code examples still using it.
+The new rule syntax was introduced in Bottle 0.10 to simplify some common use cases, but the old syntax still works and you can find lot of code examples still using it.
 The differences are best described by example:

 Try to avoid the old syntax in future projects if you can.
 It is not currently deprecated, but will be eventually.